jrdukes/mongo-rest-app/markdown.md

 No API is used to communicate with the database

 Does not use express
-Does not use Mong DB
+Does not use Mongo DB
 Does not use mongoose
 Does not use body-parser